-Prior to joining the Health-e, she was a founding member of the Mail & Guardian’s Health Journalism Centre: Bhekisisa, where she worked for just under four years.
+Prior to joining the Health-e, she was a founding member of the Mail & Guardian’s Health Journalism Centre, Bhekisisa, where she worked for almost four years.

-Before this, Amy published an ebook on Mampoer Shorts after investigating the abuse of the attention deficit disorder drug, Ritalin, among university students.
+Amy has published an ebook on Mampoer Shorts after investigating the abuse of the attention deficit disorder drug, Ritalin, among university students.

 She has a special interest in reporting on HIV, tuberculosis and harm reduction.